robsmi-msfte/AVDBlueprint/README.md

 * 08/24/2021: Changed Blueprint settings for Key Vault creation.
 Previously the settings were "Soft Delete" "true", and "Purge Protection" "enabled.
 The change was to remove both of those settings, resulting in the current defaults being applied.
 Purge protection can be enabled after the fact if desired.
 But with purge protection enabled, and no way to change it, a soft deleted key vault name could collide with a new key vault name.

-* 08/25/2021: Changed the script called for AVD test user creation, and also the related code that adds those users to the "AVD Users" Azure AD security group.
-Some timing issues were encountered, which could be slight delays in replication between Azure AD and Azure AD DS.
-The change was to give a little more time for that replication to complete for a new user, before attempting to add that user to the "AVD Users" group.
+* 08/25/2021: Changed the script that creates AVD test users and assigns them to an 'AVD Users' AD group.

+* 08/25/2021: Changed the method used to assign users to the AVD Application Group created by this Blueprint.
+The new method is to assign the 'AVD Users' AD group to the AVD Application Group.

 ## Blueprint objects, purpose, and parameter documentation